deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 > </details>

-> This table presents the number of examples, labels, and average lengths of situations and thoughts for three level II tasks: CBT-CD, CBT-PC, and CBT-FC.
+> The table presents the statistics of the three level II tasks in CBT-BENCH, including the number of examples, labels, and average lengths of situations and thoughts.

 {{< table-caption >}}